Shopping for a new Acura RDX?

 |$ 35,854||$ 38,220|

-The 2014 Acura RDX is by no means the sharp, performance-focused niche crossover that its predecessor was; instead it's a well-rounded pick for style-conscious families who a manageably sized crossover without too many compromises in features, safety, or performance.
+The 2014 Acura RDX is a well-rounded pick for style-conscious families who want a manageably sized crossover without too many compromises in features, safety, or performance.

 Already into its second year since a complete redesign, the RDX last year found—compared to the first-generation RDX that preceded it—a 'milder' personality that more shoppers should like.
 With the first-generation RDX, Acura had been pretty much the first one out the gate among sporty luxury-brand crossovers.
 It got a few things right—like the just-right size, nimble handling, and attractive design—but it offered plenty of rough spots, too, including a rough ride, laggy power delivery, and surprisingly lackluster gas mileage.